top of page

 ...and counting

 I grew up with horseshoe crabs, I have always loved them.
-They have been living in the oceans for 445 million years; they have survived despite heavy human predation.
-I started drawing them around 2020 (which yes, makes this tee shirt part of my aggregate drawings) when the vaccine was being created as I knew that their blood is used in biomedical processes and I was (am) worried about a tipping point for them.
+They have survived in the oceans for 445 million years.
+I started drawing them mid 2020 when the vaccine was being created; I knew that their blood is used in biomedical processes and I am concerned about overharvesting.

 They represent resilience and fragility.

-They ask me to consider time and life not on a self centered scale.
+They ask me to consider time and life not on a human centered scale.

 IMG_2966_edited.png